basnijholt/unidep/README.md

 ### With `pyproject.toml` or `setup.py`

-To use `conda_join` in your project, you can configure it in `pyproject.toml`.
+To use `conda-join` in your project, you can configure it in `pyproject.toml`.
 This setup works alongside a `requirements.yaml` file located in the same directory.
 The behavior depends on your project's setup:

 - **When using only `pyproject.toml`**: The `dependencies` field in `pyproject.toml` will be automatically populated based on the contents of `requirements.yaml`.
 - **When using `setup.py`**: The `install_requires` field in `setup.py` will be automatically populated, reflecting the dependencies defined in `requirements.yaml`.